Resources for Honors Candidates

 CSCU can help you as you design your experiments and analyze results.
 Remember, you should know what analyses you will do before actually start the experiment!
 CSCU offers workshops in statistical methods and software and one-on-one consulting.
 Check out the options here: http://www.cscu.cornell.edu/index.php

 Cornell’s digital repository, eCommons, allows you to publish your thesis online once it is accepted.
 This way, your thesis will be freely accessibly and searchable via engines like “Google Scholar.”
 To publish your thesis in eCommons, you and your faculty mentor will sign a release agreement and submit it to the OUB in person or by email to email@example.com.
 The OUB will ensure your thesis is published on eCommons!
 All theses published on eCommons, must meet accessibility standards.
 Use this guide to learn how to make your thesis accessible. eCommons is a great way to allow other researchers to access your work in addition to future employers, graduate schools, and friends and family.
+To view examples of honors theses use the following links, eCommons for Arts and Sciences, eCommons for CALS.

 Research in the Biological and Life Sciences: A Guide for Undergraduates: this guide is newly designed for Biology by Mann Library Life Sciences Librarians for Research.